Providers Hub

 - The resulting config uses

-codex.authProfileand defaults the agent model tocodex:default.
+codex.authProfileand the model chosen during setup, such ascodex:defaultorcodex:gpt-5.5.
 CARAPACE_CONFIG_PASSWORDis required so the stored auth profile is encrypted at rest.

 Ollama (fastest fully local path)